douwepausma/blog/README.md

-# Douwe's Blog Theme
+# Dlog
 <p>
-Blog is content focused WordPress theme developed by Douwe Pausma using roots/sage
+Dlog is content focused WordPress theme developed by Douwe Pausma using roots/sage
 </p>

 # Build on: